PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/iso_quant_global_prot.md

 ## MSnID object
 ## Working directory: "."
 ## #Spectrum Files:  48
-## #PSMs: 444999 at 0.15 % FDR
+## #PSMs: 451568 at 0.16 % FDR
-## #peptides: 90478 at 0.27 % FDR
+## #peptides: 90639 at 0.28 % FDR
-## #accessions: 5251 at 1.1 % FDR
+## #accessions: 5247 at 1.1 % FDR
 ```

 Notice that the protein-level FDR increased slightly above the 1% threshold.
 In this case, the difference isn't significant, so we can ignore it.

-*Note:* If the peptide or accession-level FDR increases significantly above 1% after inference of the parsimonious protein set, consider lowering the FDR cutoff (for example, to 0.9%) and redoing the previous processing steps.
+**Note:** If the peptide or accession-level FDR increases significantly above 1% after inference of the parsimonious protein set, consider lowering the FDR cutoff (for example, to 0.9%) and redoing the previous processing steps.
 That is, start with the MSnID prior to any filtering and redo the FDR filtering steps.

 ### Remove Decoy PSMs